 Kelly throws two TD passes as Argonauts down Ticats 31-15 to improve to 5-0

-Toronto Argonauts quarterback Chad Kelly (12) congratulates wide receiver DaVaris Daniels (80) after his touchdown against the Hamilton Tiger-Cats during first half CFL football game action in Hamilton, Ont. on Friday, July 21, 2023.
+Hamilton Tiger-Cats defensive back Chris Edwards (24) tackles Toronto Argonauts quarterback Chad Kelly (12) during first half CFL football game action in Hamilton, Ont. on Friday, July 21, 2023.
 THE CANADIAN PRESS/Peter Power

 Share: